-In addition to the nutrients listed on pages 4-6, there are more vitamins and minerals your body needs in small amounts for healthy bodily function.
+In addition to the nutrients listed on pages 4-7, there are more vitamins and minerals your body needs in small amounts for healthy bodily function.
 For more on vitamins and minerals, visit the National Institutes of Health's Office of Dietary Supplements at www.ods.od.nih.gov/factsheet to view detailed factsheets about many vitamins, minerals, herbs and more.

 Portion Size.
 At restaurants and at home, big plates with large amounts of food have become common.
 Often, what a person views as a single portion is actually multiple servings.
 This is called "portion distortion."
-A serving size is a standardized, measured amount of food, such as the amount used for Nutrition Facts labels (see Understanding the "Nutrition Facts" Label for more information on page 14).
+A serving size is a standardized, measured amount of food, such as the amount used for Nutrition Facts labels (see Understanding the "Nutrition Facts" Label for more information on page 16).
 A portion size is the amount you choose to eat.
-It can be either more or less than a serving size helps correct portion distortion.
+It can be either more or less than a serving size.
+Learning to distinguish serving size from portion size helps correct portion distortion.